Does running help depression? If you’re depressed and not running, you need to get started right away.

 - Feeling good and at the top of your game most of the time

-Those are just a few benefits of running right off the top of my head, but there are far more that you need to experience for yourself.
+Those are just a few benefits right off the top of my head, but there are far more that you need to experience for yourself.

 The more your energy and endurance grows, the more you recognize that you seem to have a responsibility to your body.
 Unhealthy foods and behaviors seem to just drop off, become unnecessary and a waste of time.

-You begin to become acutely aware of the benefits of running and gaining an honest sense of pride about yourself that raises your self-esteem.
+You begin to become acutely aware of the benefits of exercise and gaining an honest sense of pride about yourself that raises your self-esteem.
 And isn’t depression the opposite of high self-esteem?

 3. Running Frees Us From the World